Treats severe pain.

 Side effects for Duragesic (Fentanyl)

-From clinical trials of fentanyl / Pain ( 269)
+From clinical trials of fentanyl / Chronic pain ( 289)

-What to expect when you start Duragesic (Fentanyl)Skip what to expect section.
+What to expect when you take Duragesic (Fentanyl)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Duragesic (Fentanyl) should only be used for people whose pain is not controlled by other opioid medications for at least one week.